Back to Freepik Calendar

 Verdun green, the hue of grasslands that is full of hope

 The healing power of nature is to be found in Verdun green.
-Verdun is a city in the northeast part of France and it is known because of two great battles that took place in 1792 and 1914, but also for its scenery.
-Verdun is a very green city: the landscape is filled with fresh grasslands and meadows. and cemeteries invaded by vegetation and trees, many trees.
+Verdun is a city in the northeast part of France.
+It is known for its scenery and two great battles that took place in 1792 and 1914.
+Verdun is a very green city: the landscape is filled with fresh grasslands and meadows, and cemeteries are invaded by vegetation and trees.
 Even the Meuse, the river, seems to be painted in Verdun green.
-Earth Day is represented with this type of color because it’s a way of emphasizing the power of nature.
+Earth Day is represented by this type of color because it emphasizes the power of nature.
 It’s also the tone of hope: the hope for a better future for the environment, for us as human beings, and for Mother Earth.

 • HEX rgb(136, 195, 77)